False Allegations Against Foster Carers in Queensland: What Really Happens

 No one wants to talk about this before it happens, but experienced Queensland carers will tell you straight: understanding the allegations process before you need it is one of the most important things you can do to protect your household.
 The fear of a false allegation is real, it is widespread in the Queensland foster care community, and it changes the way carers behave in their own homes — sometimes in ways that actually harm the child in their care.

-Let's be clear about what we're discussing: a Standard of Care review can be initiated whenever a complaint is made about a carer's conduct, whether by the child, a birth parent, a school, a neighbour, or anyone else with contact with the placement.
-The allegation does not have to be malicious or deliberate to upend your life.
+Let's be clear about what we're discussing: a Standard of Care review can be initiated when a concern is raised about a carer's conduct, whether by the child, a birth parent, a school, a neighbour, or anyone else with contact with the placement.
+The concern does not have to be malicious or deliberate to upend your life.
 It can be a misunderstanding, a child's distorted recall of a difficult event, or a birth parent motivated by a custody dispute.

 What Is a Standard of Care Review in Queensland?